 Song Kol Lake

 Song Kol lake lies more than 3000 meters above sea level so it looks like the clouds are within reach, and the nights are cold even in summer.
-The lake is beautiful and the mountainous scenery on the way to the lake was spectacular.
+The lake is beautiful and the mountainous scenery on the way to the lake is spectacular.
 Horses and cattle dot the landscape.
 There's the optional horseback riding at a very slow pace because Kyrgyz horses can recognise inexperienced riders so will not sweat it out.
-The main highlight is to stay in a yurt and drink koumiss (fermented horse milk).
+The main highlight is to stay in a yurt and drink koumiss (fermented horse milk, taste horrible).

 The small but cozy capital, Bishkek is the largest city in Kyrgyzstan.
 "Bishkek" means a stick for beating koumiss - the national drink of sour mare's milk.
 Bishkek is one of the greenest in the world, due to its countless parks.
 The main language of communication is Russian, and best way to get around are the mashrutkas (minivans).